captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I’d like to go, but it will do exactly what we’ve been trying to avoid –
+I’d like to go, but it will do exactly what we’ve been trying to avoid—

 ---